tlshaheen/api_docs/doc/api_quickstart.md

     https://{slug}.nationbuilder.com/oauth/authorize?response_type=code&client_id=...&redirect_uri=...
     ```

-    Where the client_id and redirect_uri are the values from your application's registration, and {slug} is the nation's slug
+    Where the client_id and redirect_uri are the values from your app's registration.
+Uid is the label for client_id used in the app's registration page. {slug} is the nation's slug.

     The user will be shown a form stating that your application has requested access to their nation.